 During the second half of the 18th century, several styles of furniture were simultaneously in demand.
 The Queen Anne style (ca. 1725–1750, or 1780 outside the cities), also referred to as Early Georgian, is recognized by its use of the cyma or shallow, S-shaped curve, especially in cabriole legs.
 Chippendale style is named after the English cabinetmaker who published his designs in pattern books: think of the iconic, broken-arch highboy with ball-and-claw feet.
 Chippendale furniture blended the Rococo with Gothic and Chinoiserie.
 From 1670 to as late as 1870, Windsor chairs and painted furniture were popular.
 A good option for owners of Georgian Revival houses is to collect Colonial Revival furniture made in the first half of the 20th century.
 A few extraordinary cabinetmakers continue to make museum-quality reproductions.

-The Hallmark of Georgian Style
+The Hallmarks of Georgian Style

 - massing These early houses are usually simple one- or two-storey boxes, two rooms deep, with symmetrical arrangement of windows and doors.
 Northern examples often have center chimneys; those in the South have end chimneys.